 Volvo V90 Recharge T6 hybrid range

 The V90 Recharge T6 now comes with an 18.8kWh battery, which results in a claimed electric range of up to 53 miles.
 Older V90 Recharge T8 and some T6 models are supported by an 11.6kWh battery pack.
-You’ll find that the V90 is most effective to drive the car on battery power alone in urban environments, despite the claimed 78mph top speed when the car is in ‘Pure’ mode.
+You’ll find that it’s most effective to drive the car on battery power alone in urban environments, despite the claimed 78mph top speed when the car is in ‘Pure’ mode.
 At higher speeds it’s better to let the petrol engine do the work, as the battery will drain much more quickly.

 It depends on how you drive the car and external conditions such as the temperature, but in real-world conditions you can expect slightly less miles of electric driving than the claimed range before you’ll need to plug in, or you can set the engine to charge the battery (which will further dent your fuel economy) to get more electric miles.

-You have to pay £50 to get a Type 2 cable, which you'll need for public chargers.
+While Volvo once charged for a Type 2 cable – which you'll need for public chargers – this is now included.
 The batteries are covered by an eight-year warranty, which includes free repairs for any ‘material defects’, but doesn't guarantee against loss of battery capacity over time, which can’t be avoided.

 In This Review